emmanestallo/characterization_PyXyce/README.md

 Xyce has no GUI so the .sp file is created through notepad.

-The output is processed with numpy, pandas, and matplotlib.
+The output is processed using numpy, pandas, and matplotlib.
 The results are shown below.

 ![image](https://user-images.githubusercontent.com/68108648/189148703-6deaadbb-5206-4062-8346-4a966cd0894b.png)